Problem Solvers Caucus

-The Problem Solvers Caucus is a group in the United States House of Representatives that has included members equally divided between Democrats and Republicans, with the Caucus' stated goal of fostering bipartisan cooperation on key policy issues.
-The group was created in January 2017 as an outgrowth of meetings held by political organization No Labels as early as 2014.
-It is co-chaired by Tom Suozzi (D-NY) and Brian Fitzpatrick (R-PA) as of 2025.
+The Problem Solvers Caucus is a group in the United States House of Representatives that has included members equally divided between Democrats and Republicans, with the stated goal of fostering bipartisan cooperation on key policy issues.
+The group was created in January 2017 as an outgrowth of meetings held by the political organization No Labels as early as 2014.
+As of 2026, the caucus is co-chaired by Tom Suozzi (D-NY) and Brian Fitzpatrick (R-PA).